EdvardM/railsgirls-ruby/src/basics.md

 theoretically possible):

 1. Do stuff in sequence.
 Doing some task first, then some other tasks.
 2. Do something conditionally.
 Given this, do this.
-Otherwise, do something else
+Otherwise, do something else (or do nothing)
 3. Repetition

-Think about this a bit: what the washing machine user interface should allow you to do, if it was truly programmable?
+Think about this a bit: what the washing machine user interface should allow you to do, if it was truly programmable by user?

 Next we will talk about the missing third part.